 It’s been decades since US soldiers were fighting jungle warfare in Southeast Asia and the US government deployed chemical herbicides on those jungles to help destroy the vegetation cover for enemy forces and to clear land for military bases.

 However, the long-term effects of these practices have had far-reaching and long-term health effects on civilians and military personnel alike.

-As the VA and other scientists continue to study the effects of Agent Orange, the most well-known of these herbicides, the VA expands its growing list of medical conditions that it the US government now “presumes” has a connection to Agent Orange exposure, both for soldiers on the ground handling or being near this toxin, and with passage of the Blue Water Navy Vietnam Veterans Act of 2019, for personnel serving offshore from the locations where it was deployed.
+As the VA and other scientists continue to study the effects of Agent Orange, the most well-known of these herbicides, the VA has expanded its growing list of medical conditions that the US government now “presumes” has a connection to Agent Orange exposure both for soldiers on the ground handling or being near this toxin.
+With the passage of the Blue Water Navy Vietnam Veterans Act of 2019, these presumptions also apply to personnel serving offshore from the locations where it was deployed.